Further Credentials Theft

 1. Transfer the .kdbx to our attacking machine

-2. Use a tool such as keepass2john to extract the password hash
+2. Use a tool such as keepass2johnarrow-up-right to extract the password hash

 Extract the hash